ANONYMOUSGAMBLR IS THE BOLD AND BRASH BETTOR QUÉBEC AND THE SPORTS WORLD DOESN’T KNOW WHAT TO MAKE OF.

-Regardless, AG said he must maintain his composure to be among the best, which is why he always shows the public his bets and the picks that he’s sent out to paid members of his service.
+Regardless, AG said he must maintain his composure to be among the best, which is why he always shows the public his personal action and picks sent out to paid members of his service.

 “Anybody can say anything.
 You need to show the proof.’’

-AG relishes proof, such as the dozens of winning weeks of picks published in the Gambling News Section of SIN and on his Twitter page you’ll find homemade illustrations of his picks which look like they were done by a 7 year old child restricted by casts on both arms.
+AG relishes proof, such as the dozens of winning weeks of picks published in the SIN Results News Section and on his Twitter page you’ll find homemade illustrations of his picks which look like they were done by a 7 year old child restricted by casts on both arms.

 However, the graphics of the picks don’t matter.
 You need to show the proof.

-Bring on the recaps and let the gambling public decide for themselves.
+Bring on the recaps and let the public decide for themselves.

 Is there such a thing as Lobster Life?
 Only time will tell.